Planning Your Visit to the Reading Railroad Heritage Museum

 We are happy to offer group tours (schools, scout troops, civic groups,

 etc.) with a minimum of 10 individuals.
 The fare for a group tour is $5.00

 per person, and tours can be accommodated on weekdays outside of normal

 Museum operating hours.
-To request a group tour, please contact Museum
+To request a group tour, please contact the Museum